 - Whenever you feel like opening the DVD door, press Windows Key + D to minimize all windows and then double click on the shortcut you created on the desktop

 You can also create a shortcut to close the DVD door.
 The method is the same as above.
 Just use cdrom close in the command-line highlighted in step 3.
 You can download NirCmd.exe from the NirSoft website.

 See this post if your Optical drive tray will not open.
-It offers tips on how to open a stuck CD, DVD, Optical Drive Tray of your computer, including using a third-party tool called Tray Control.
+It offers tips on opening a stuck CD, DVD, Optical Drive Tray of your computer, including using a third-party tool called Tray Control.